ministryofjustice/cloud-platform-environments/opa-auto-approve-policy/README.md

    - Uses the `opa-app-test.yml` GitHub Action in the `cloud-platform-environments` repository.
    - Validates the OPA auto-approve policies to ensure they work as expected.

+## Adding a new module

+1. Create your new module directory and folder structure following the policy structure below
+2. Plan your policy out carefully with pseudo code
+3. Write your policy using the other modules for reference (be careful to not to be caught out by dynamic module naming eg. `module.ecr` is not a good basis for selecting resources as the module name doesn't have to "ecr" instead get a resource which is concrete in the module and work backwards to the `module.address`)
+4. Generate a mock tf plan for testing (out a tf plan to json and pull out the relevant fileds)
+5. Ensure you have **complete** test coverage
+6. Use your tfplan.json to test against the module with `opa exec --decision terraform/analysis/allow --bundle . ecr_plan.json --log-level info --log-format json-pretty`
+7. Once you're happy with your module, add the module to the `module_allowlist` module

 ## How It Works

 ### OPA Validation Against Terraform Plans Steps